 What the Tate exhibition highlights is a history of abstraction in which photographers have pushed the exploration of this genre of abstraction as an art form in the 20th century, and in doing so opened up the language of photography to being more than that of social documentary or photojournalism.
 It reinforces the view that central role of the art gallery (as a museum) is to transport us to different periods and cultures – diverse ways of perceiving, thinking, depicting and being – so that we might test them in relation to our own and vice versa, and perhaps be transformed a little in the process.
 The art gallery can be seen as a place where different constellations of past and present are crystallised.

-The abstractions are only a part of my site specific photography, which often using outmoded analogue technology and this is not made in a vacuum.
-Like Richard Long some of the non-abstractions are constructed with natural materials to create still life images with a minimalist rearrangements of natural materials—such as seaweed, sticks and feathers—- that I find within the littoral zone.
+The abstractions are only a part of my site specific photography, which often using outmoded analogue technology.
+Like Richard Long some of the non-abstractions are constructed with natural materials to create still life images with a minimalist rearrangements of natural materials — such as seaweed, sticks and feathers —that I find within the littoral zone.
 Circles are frequent in these temporary interventions in the landscape.
-The still life works are temporary because they are quickly erased by the natural processes along the littoral zone —washed away by the waves, or blown apart by the wind.
-This de-emphasizes the art object in favor of a performance or an idea–a conceptual exploration of the transience of time, transience and place.
+The still life works are temporary because they are quickly erased by the natural processes along the littoral zone — washed away by the waves, or blown apart by the wind.
+This de-emphasizes the art object in favor of a performance or an idea – a conceptual exploration of the transience of time, transience and place.

 The site specific photography in often often using outmoded technology refers to the use of analogue photography and out-of-fashion aesthetics and anachronistic forms aesthetics by Zoe Leonard or Tacita Dean or Rodney Graham to approach contemporary culture.
 The contemporary moment finds its expression through older retro forms.
-The abstractions appear as if they stuck in the outmoded modernist forms of the pre-digital past whilst using digital technology as a tool rather than a theme.
-The outmoded aesthetics of abstraction are aligned with, or invoke, an art history of the artist’s choice, so as to beat the inevitable out of fashionness of their work, which quickly relegates the work to history.
-It is being out of fashion in a continually disappearing present.
+The above abstractions appear as if they stuck in the outmoded modernist forms of the pre-digital past, whilst using digital technology as a tool rather than a theme.
+The outmoded aesthetics of abstraction are aligned with, or invoke, an art history which quickly relegates the work to history.
+It is being out of fashion.